NEW: The Netherlands recalls its ambassador to Iran for consultations

 “The Iranian government must recognize that there will be serious consequences for failing to protect our staff,” Cameron said.
 “We will consider what these measures should be in the coming days.”

 Last week’s sanctions ordered British credit and financial institutions to end their business relationships and transactions with all Iranian banks, their branches and subsidiaries.

-The move came after an International Atomic Energy Agency report highlighted new concerns about "the possible military dimensions of Iran's nuclear program," the British Treasury statement said last week.
+The move came after an International Atomic Energy Agency report highlighted new concerns about “the possible military dimensions of Iran’s nuclear program,” the Treasury statement said Monday.

 Iran insists its nuclear program is peaceful and has called the U.N. watchdog’s report “unbalanced” and “politically motivated.”